flutter/plugins/packages/google_sign_in/google_sign_in_web/README.md

 * `401`: Missing or invalid access token.
 * `403`: Expired access token.

-In either case, your app needs to prompt the end user to `signIn` again, to interactively renew the token.
+In either case, your app needs to prompt the end user to `signIn` or `requestScopes`, to interactively renew the token.

 The GIS SDK limits authorization token duration to one hour (3600 seconds).

-#### Null `idToken`

-The `GoogleSignInUserData` returned after `signIn` may contain a `null` `idToken` field.
-This is not an indication of the session being invalid, it's just that the user canceled (or wasn't presented with) the OneTap UX from `signInSilently`.

-In cases where the OneTap UX does not authenticate the user, the `signIn` method will attempt to "fill in the gap" by requesting basic profile information of the currently signed-in user.

-In that case, the `GoogleSignInUserData` will contain a `null` `idToken`.

 ## Usage